UniversalDependencies/docs/_bg-pos/ADP.md

 ### Definition

 Adposition in Bulgarian is a preposition.
-In the BulTreeBank tagset it is encoded as R.
+In the BulTreeBank tagset it is encoded as `R`.
 Thus, the preposition comes before a complement composed of a noun phrase, noun, pronoun, or clause that functions as a noun phrase, and forms a single structure with the complement to express its